stripe/stripe-go/README.md

 # Tests

+- Ruby:

   - Before running tests, you'll need a valid oauth token: `bundle exec ruby scripts/refresh-tokens.rb`
     - If the above script is not granting you a new access token for your scratch org, you can also generate a new one via `sfdx force:org:open -u brennen-scratch`
     - This will have refreshed your access token for SFDX, so you can re-run the refresh-tokens script above to replace it in your ENV.
   - `NO_RESCUE=true bundle exec rails test "test/**/*test.rb"` will run the entire test suite
   - `NO_RESCUE=1` to avoid autoloading pry-rescue in the test suite

+- SFDX:
+  - Run a single test: `sfdx force:apex:test:run --classnames <class_name> -u brennen-scratch --synchronous`
+    - ie `sfdx force:apex:test:run --classnames test_updateSyncRecordsStatusesTrigger -u brennen-scratch --synchronous`
+    - `--synchronous` will print the results of the tests instead of async execution, and a seperate command to get results.

 # Heroku